 The elephant stomped.

-As a class talk about what is the noun? (elephant) What did the elephant do?
+As a class decide on the noun in this sentence? (elephant) What did the elephant do?
 What is the verb? (stomped).
-As a class, students brainstorm adjectives that could describe the elephant.
+As a class, have the students brainstorm adjectives that could describe the elephant.

 Next, students can then brainstorm some more information to add to the sentence which is where…